siddas18/disaster-management-project/README.md

 ## Notes:

 - The scripts aren't sorted in the correct repositories and are only for convenience.
 To create a working directory, the original directory structure needs to be re-created.
+- Source code on Github can be found at https://github.com/siddas18/disaster-management-project